mercadolibre/ruby-sdk/README.md

 response = meli.get("/users/me", params)
 ```

-The response body will not be converted into json
+The response body will not be converted from json to Ruby hash
 Look this simple way to resolve this:

 ```ruby